Zum Inhalt

 }

-If translatable specifications are missing in a language, the English specification is used as a fallback.
+If translatable information is missing in a language, the English information is used as a fallback.

 Templates

-In the example plugin above, templates/index.html.twig would therefore be @plugin:ExamplevendorReallySpecialPlugin/index.html.twig.
+In the above example-plugin, templates/index.html.twig would therefore be @plugin:ExamplevendorReallySpecialPlugin/index.html.twig.

 Change templates of the main system